twobithack/quill/docs/notes.md

 Background Y Scrolling position

 ## Register 0xA
-The entire 8 bit register is what the line counter should be set to (explained later)
+The entire 8 bit register is what the line counter should be set to

 # VDP Regions